nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Pros:
     * Use less memory since it will be executed only when needed.
 * Cons:
-    * Does not show a real-time state of the list.
-    * User might forget to refresh to the updated state.
+    * User might forget to refresh to the updated state and shows the outdated instead.

 ### Undo Feature
 #### Current Implementation